GTNewHorizons/GT-New-Horizons-Modpack/config/betterquesting/Readme.md

-# Doing quests for GTNH with GitHub Desktop
+# Working on Quests for GTNH with GitHub Desktop

 1. Fork the GT-New-Horizons-Modpack repo to your github account.
 This is not actually needed if Dream has added you as a developer.
 2. Add the repo to your GitHub Desktop by clicking `Code` and then `Open with GitHub Desktop`.
 When asked, choose `contribute to parent repo`.
 That way new branches are automatically based on the GTNewHorizons/GT-New-Horizons-Modpack master branch.